247.ai: Controversies

 The company is reported to have monitored remote working employees via their web cameras.
 When the story came out, Klarna, a customer, required the practice to be stopped for any [24]7.ai employee working on their cases.

-On August 8, 2019 the company was sued by its client Delta Airlines over a 2017 data breech.
+On August 8, 2019 the company was sued by its client Delta Air Lines over a 2017 data breach.
 Delta alleges that 800,000 of its customer's credit card data was stolen due to a series of failures at 24/7 including "allowing numerous employees to utilize the same login credentials; did not limit access to the source code running the [24/7] chat function to only those individuals who had a clear need to access that code; did not require the use of passwords that met PCI DSS...standards; did not have sufficient automatic expiration dates for login credentials and passwords...; and did not require users to pass multi-factor authentication prior to being granted access to sensitive source code."

-Delta also alleges that the breach was discovered by 24/7 in September or October of 2017 and did not notify Delta of the incident until 5 months later through LinkedIn messages to some Delta employees.
-The Complaint alleges that 24/7 still has not provided "formal detailed notice" of the incident despite 24/7 sending security conformance documents to Delta in February of 2018 when it knew that the security incident had occurred.
+Delta also alleges that the breach was discovered by 24/7 in September or October 2017 and did not notify Delta of the incident until 5 months later through LinkedIn messages to some Delta employees.
+The Complaint alleges that 24/7 still has not provided "formal detailed notice" of the incident despite 24/7 sending security conformance documents to Delta in February 2018 when it knew that the security incident had occurred.
 It is alleged that 24/7 hid the breach from Delta until the renewal of its contract was signed.